 © FSC GDThis page is intended to help current and potential Forest Management certificate holders in the UK understand and comply with FSC’s Pesticides Policy.
 It may also be of interest to other stakeholders, and there are links to further sources of information on pesticides in the FSC system in the Resources section.

-The current version of the Pesticides Policy, FSC-POL-30-001 V3-0 EN, became effective on 1 August 2019 (but see the important note (right sidebar) on transition arrangements regarding the timescale for implementation).
+The current version of the Pesticides Policy, FSC-POL-30-001 V3-0 EN, became effective on 1 August 2019 (but see the important note (right sidebar) on transition arrangements regarding the timescale for full implementation).

 If you are complying with UKWAS requirements, UK regulatory requirements, and industry best practice on the use of chemical pesticides, you are probably already meeting most of the demands of the Policy.
 You will just need to check that you are addressing some of the specific issues raised in the Policy in the right way.